the-hyp0cr1t3/CC/Macros.md

 # Macros
 Anything that starts with a **'#'** is a *preprocessor directive*.
-A macro is a preprocessor directive which behaves like a find and replace tool.
+A macro is a preprocessor directive which in essence performs a find and replace on code before it is actually compiled.
 You may read more about it from [here](http://www.cplusplus.com/doc/tutorial/preprocessor/).

-When it comes to cp, macros can prove to be quite useful.
-Here are a few common macros (with a few other useful things here and there).
+When it comes to cp, macros are quite useful.
+Here are a few common ones (along with some other useful things).

 ```c++
 #define FastIO ios::sync_with_stdio(0); cin.tie(0); cout.tie(0)